jquery/contribute.jquery.org/pages/style-guide/js.md

 // Function with a callback, object, or array as the first argument:
 // No space before the first argument foo(function() {
-	// do stuff
+	// Do stuff
 }, options );

 // Function with a callback, object, or array as the last argument:
 // No space after after the last argument foo( data, function() {
-	// do stuff
+	// Do stuff
 });
 ```